 Mac studied Natalie's face for several seconds, contemplating his words.

 "Natalie, you're going to get her killed."

-Natalie uncoupled her legs from the position she was sitting, put her feet on the floor, and put her tablet into her bag.
-"I get it; you love her.
+Natalie put her feet on the floor and put her tablet into her bag.

+“I get it; you love her.
 I’m like any other woman, we instinctively read men's faces; we know when they love someone else.
 You've got it bad for this girl, don't you?"

 "Natalie, don't."

-She stood up, put her bag on her shoulder.
+She stood up and put her bag on her shoulder.

 "Mac, my word is good.
-This conversation is off-the-record, and none of what we discussed will ever appear in TV broadcasts or print, I promise you the .
+I promise you that this conversation is off the record, and none of what we discussed will ever appear in TV broadcasts or print.
 Please tell this woman that I'd like to speak to her.
-I can arrange a secret meeting place, guarantee her security and confidentiality."
+I can arrange a secret meeting place and guarantee her security and confidentiality."

 "No way, Natalie, you'll get her killed."